jedimatt42/fcmd/README.md

 * ANSI display
 * TIPIMAP to control DSKx, URIx, and AUTO mapping

+## Installation

+The FCMDG.bin and FCMDC.bin go on a FinalGROM99 - or if you know what you are doing, an UberGROM The FC directory goes on your TIPI as TIPI.FC.
+It contains LOAD and FCMD

+LOAD - shim for the XB command, requires FinalGROM99 and TIPI FCMD - EA5 utility for FinalGROM99 to reload FCMDG.bin

 ## Help

 There is a help command, it will list the commands/topics, then `help <topic>` for further help.